valtimo-platform/valtimo-documentation/release-notes/major9/09.21.0/valtimo-frontend-libraries.md

   Processes can now be marked as a system process.
 System processes are processes that are critical to the functioning of Valtimo itself.
 When a process is marked as a system process it will be shown in the list of processes and when viewing a process.
-If the process is also marked as read-only it will not be editable fron the frontend.
+If the process is also marked as read-only it will not be editable from the frontend.

   More information about this feature can be found [here](/using-valtimo/process/systemprocesses.md)